-It is officially summer here—and as a Mom I have had it!
-This summer, I am taking a stand and declaring that the summer of 2017 for all Moms out there will be the summer that we wear the DAMN bathing suit!
+It is officially summer here—and as a mom, I have had it!
+This summer, I am taking a stand and declaring that this summer is for all moms out there, and it will be the summer that we wear the DAMN bathing suit!

 Rock that Body

-I understand how self-conscious it is to be a Mom.
-Believe me!
-I see the young 20-something-year olds at the beach that look like they stepped out of a photo shoot opposed to a day at the beach that involved a million “necessities”, a toddler who threw a tantrum, and not a moment to enjoy your beer since not only are you Mom, you’re doubling as life guard.
+I understand how self-conscious it is to be a mom—believe me!
+I see young twenty-somethings at the beach that look like they stepped out of a photo shoot as opposed to our day at the beach that involved a million “necessities,” a toddler who threw a tantrum and not one moment to enjoy my beer since I’m not only mom, I’m doubling as lifeguard, too.

-What my college self didn’t know was all the amazing things that my body was capable of doing.
-I am still in awe that my body could create a beautiful smart little girl in just 42 weeks.
-And then, after 22 hours of labor and an emergency C-section, bounce right back to take care of this small, delicate newborn.
+What my college-self didn’t know were all the amazing things that my body would be capable of doing.
+I am still in awe that my body could create and carry a beautiful smart little girl in just 42 weeks.
+And then, after 22 hours of labor and an emergency c-section, it would bounce right back to take care of this small, delicate newborn.
 And still, throughout her first year of life, my body could provide the sole form of nutrition to that little girl—and even a little extra to donate to babies in need.
 My body could survive off very little sleep, be drained to the point where I thought I had nothing left—and then give more.

 Wear the Damn Bathing Suit

-I know that as a Mom, I am guilty of trying to hide the stretch marks, baby weight and C-section scars and shelfs, when in all honesty; I should be rocking them as battle scars.
-The marks and parts of our body that we deem are unsightly are actually signs of our body’s strength and proof that our body can do anything.
+I know that as a mom, I am guilty of trying to hide the stretch marks, baby weight and c-section scars and shelf when in all honesty, I should rock them as the battle scars they are.
+These marks and parts of our body that we deem are unsightly are actually signs of our body’s strength—proof that our body can do anything.

-We Moms deserve to wear the damn bathing suit and feel as beautiful as our children see us.
-Rock the C-sections scars, stretch marks and baby weight as you chase after your wonderful children in the ocean.
+Moms deserve to wear the damn bathing suit—and feel as beautiful as our children see us.
+Rock the c-section scars, stretch marks and baby weight as you chase after your wonderful children in the ocean.

-The truth is, your kids won’t remember your stretch marks, baby weight or the C-section shelf.
-Your kids will remember the afternoon you spent building the largest sandcastle they have ever seen, or the morning swims at the neighborhood pool.
+The truth is, your kids won’t remember your stretch marks, baby weight or the c-section shelf.
+Your kids will remember the afternoon you spent building the largest sandcastle they have ever seen or those morning swims at the neighborhood pool.

-Maybe if all us Moms got out this summer and wore our damn bathing suits, it would help to encourage other Moms to get out there and do the same.
+Maybe if all of us moms got out this summer and wore our damn bathing suits, it would help encourage other moms to get out there and do the same.